May 17, 2009

-On Friday, Navid Kermani, a Muslim writer and orientalist, was expelled from the winners' list of the annual Hessian culture award because it had transpired that he had, as a good Muslim ought to, assigned from a great height a place in the back row to the Christian faith when he had written (among other things) about the painting "Crucifixion" by the Italian baroque painter Guido Reni that the crucifix is a blasphemous, pornographic and idolatrous image.
-In the Swiss newspaper NZZ, that was, in one of those shallow, vain, blabbering "reflections", which go down only too well with only too many.
+On Friday, Navid Kermani, a Muslim writer and orientalist, was expelled from the awardees' list of the annual Hessian culture award because it had transpired that he had, as a good Muslim ought to, assigned from a great height a place in the back row to the Christian faith when he had stated (among other things) that the painting "Crucifixion" by the Italian baroque painter Guido Reni, that the crucifix is a blasphemous, pornographic and idolatrous image.
+In the Swiss newspaper NZZ, that was, and in one of those shallow, vain, blabbering "reflections" we know him for and which go down only too well with only too many.

 The state of Hesse had intended to award their 45,000 Euro prize jointly to a Jew, a Muslim, a Catholic and a Lutheran to honour the cultural achievements of the monotheistic religions.